Parrot-Developers/groundsdk-manifest/EULA.md

 You release PARROT from all liability and obligations that may arise from the receipt, review, use, or disclosure of any portion of any of Your disclosure.

-## 7. No Support
+## 7. No support or maintenance obligation

 This EULA does not entitle You to receive from PARROT or its licensors hard-copy documentation, support, telephone assistance, or enhancements or updates to the SDK.
+PARROT has no obligation to provide any maintenance for the SDK.

-## 8. Term and Termination
+## 8. Termination

-This EULA and Your right to use the SDK may be terminated by You or by PARROT at any time upon written notice.
 This EULA automatically terminates if You fail to comply with its terms and conditions.
-Immediately upon termination, You shall return or destroy all copies of the SDK in Your possession, custody, or control and, if requested by PARROT, You shall certify to PARROT in writing that such return or destruction has occurred.
-The following Sections of this EULA survive any expiration or termination hereof: 5 through 15 (inclusive).
+The following Sections of this EULA survive any expiration or termination hereof: 5 through 16 (inclusive).

 ## 9. Disclaimer of warranties